sharvari-gokhale/MD-assignment/MD_Assignment.md

 To withdraw money from the ATM, perform the following steps:

-1. Go to an ATM and insert an ATM card in the card reader.
+1. Go to an ATM and insert your ATM card in the card reader.
 Some instructions are displayed on the screen.
 As this screen is similar to the screen of your smartphone, it will be easy for you to interact.

     **Note:** Ensure that the ATM card is inserted such that the chip and the bank logo face upwards.